eceakcay/CoinFlow/README.md

 ### Portfolio data

 Transactions are stored locally with Core Data.
+Favorite identifiers are stored with UserDefaults.
+Guest and registered-user data use separate local owner identifiers, preventing their portfolios and favorites from being mixed.
+Guest data remains available after the app is closed and reopened.

 The portfolio calculator processes transactions chronologically, builds the remaining position for each asset, and combines those positions with current market prices to calculate invested capital, current value, and profit/loss.

 ## Getting Started

 ### Requirements

 - macOS with Xcode
-- An iOS Simulator or physical iPhone
+- An iPhone Simulator or physical iPhone
-- A Firebase project with Email/Password authentication enabled
+- A Firebase project with Email/Password authentication enabled (required for account features; guest mode works without an account)
 - A CoinGecko Demo API key

 ### Installation